kevinbowen777/odin-project/foundations/04_html_foundations/04f_commit_messages.md

   - When to commit

 #### Are Commit Messages So Important They Deserve Their Own Lesson?

+  - When you are applying for jobs, employers will look through your projects on GitHub and they will look through your commit history.
+Having good commits as a novice developer will help you stand out.

+  - Having a good commit message history will allow you (or other developers working on your code) to quickly see what changes were made and why.
+This is useful if a bug is found in the code that needs to be fixed!

+  - Having a good commit message history will also be helpful if you come back to a project you were working on after stepping away from it for a while.
+You likely won’t remember your thought process and changes made when initially writing out the code.

 #### When to Commit

+When writing code, it’s considered best practice to commit every time you have a meaningful change in the code.
+This will create a timeline of your progress and show that your finished code didn’t appear out of nowhere.

+This means, make a commit if you get a piece of code you are working on to function like you want it to, fix a typo, or fix a bug.
+As you gain experience, you will develop a better feel for what should be committed!

 #### Assignment

 1. This article, [How to Write a Git Commit Message](https://cbea.ms/git-commit), covers all the main bases on how to write good commit messages.
 The whole article is great and informative but the meat of the article is “The seven rules of a great commit message.”